-Here are a few recommendations to help your brand win in this evolving sustainability space.
+Recommendations to help your brand win in sustainability:

 - Understand the impact of ingredients and the level of scrutiny that consumers apply to the products they purchase.

-- Connect the dots between what’s healthy for the environment and healthy for the consumer.
+- Consider the link between what’s healthy for the environment and healthy for the consumer.

-- Incorporate the applicable sustainability claims on your packaging.
+- Communicate the benefits in your marketing and incorporate the applicable sustainability claims on packaging.

-It’s important to keep in mind that sustainability is intricately linked with corporate reputation and authenticity.
-Any false claims or sloppy vendor management can result in a major scandal and damage the brand’s reputation.
+Lastly, don’t forget sustainability is intricately linked with corporate reputation and authenticity.
+Any false claims or sloppy vendor management can result in a major scandal and damage a brand’s reputation.